 Nicole would love to tour as a professional dancer, working for exciting and innovative choreographers around the world.
 She hopes to have numerous opportunities to perform in Scotland with the amazing talent it has to offer.

 Chris is in his second year of studying Contemporary Dance and Performance at The Space, and recently performed with Smallpetitklein in the Dundee Dance Trail, along with his fellow students.
 Although he enjoys Contemporary dance, his penchant is musical theatre.
 With a year of training at Adam Smith College, Chris co-created The LimeLight Company, a musical theatre school for young people aged 4-21.
 He has starred in many musicals since starting at 10, such as We Will Rock You and Our House, and has directed and choreographed for the last few years.
 Recent productions include Sweeney Todd, Cats and Grease.
 He also directed the world record breaking "Guys and Dolls" with The Limelight Company's 24 Hour Show.
 In less than 23 hours, the show was revealed, rehearsed and performed for a sell out audience, complete with full set, costume and lighting.
 The show broke the previous record, but has since been broken again - a new challenge to achieve!
 Chris is excited to be surrounded by so many creative and inspiring people, and hopes some of their talent rubs off on him!

 Song: Corner Of The Sky (from Pippin the Musical)

-Sara is an aspiring artist who is part of Dundee’s youth action group.
-She hopes to attend Duncan of Jordanstone in the near future and collaborate with other artists and meet new people involved in art
+Sam is an aspiring artist who is part of Dundee’s youth action group and hopes to attend Duncan of Jordanstone in the near future and collaborate with other artists and meet new people involved in art.